 Previous studies have found that prostate cancer patients treated by urology groups that acquire IMRT equipment (Bekelman et al. 2013; Carreyrou and Tamman 2010; General Accounting Office 2013; Mitchell 2013) and breast cancer patients treated in freestanding clinics are more likely to receive IMRT (Roberts et al. 2013; Smith et al. 2011).
-In other clinical settings, a number of studies have shown that when physicians assume ownership stakes in facilities or equipment, their procedure volume rises (Baker 2010; Barro et al. 2006; Hollenbeck et al. 2010; Hollingsworth et al. 2010a; 2010b; 2011; Iizuka 2007; 2012; Mitchell 1992; 2005; 2008; 2010l, Nallamothu et al. 2007; Shreibati and Baker 2012).
-These results strongly suggest that the incentives inherent in physician ownership affect physicians' treatment decisions, though there are alternative explanations.
-Physicians' responses could reflect the convenience of having equipment on-site, or physicians may purchase ownership stakes in anticipation of planned changes in practice patterns.
+In other clinical settings, a number of studies have shown that when physicians assume ownership stakes in facilities or equipment, their procedure volume rises (Baker 2010; Barro, Huckman, and Kessler 2006; Hollenbeck et al. 2010; Hollingsworth, Ye, et al. 2010; Hollingsworth, Krein, et al. 2010, 2011; Iizuka 2007, 2012; Mitchell and Sunshine1992; Mitchell 2005, 2008, 2010; Nallamothu et al. 2007; Shreibati and Baker 2012).
+These results suggest that the incentives inherent in physician ownership affect physicians' treatment decisions, though there are alternative explanations.
+Physicians' responses could reflect the convenience of having equipment on site, or physicians may purchase ownership stakes in anticipation of planned changes in practice patterns.
 Orthopedic surgeons who want to specialize in outpatient surgeries may buy ownership stakes in ambulatory surgery centers.
 Physicians who believe that a treatment is effective may be more likely to take an ownership stake in the facility or equipment necessary to deliver it.

 The setting for our study differs in some important respects from that of previous studies of physician ownership.
 Most previous studies examine changes or differences in the volume of a particular procedure.
 Changes may reflect specialization.
 In our case, all patients receive treatment, either IMRT or another form of radiotherapy.
-Radiation oncologists may specialize by tumor site but do not specialize by treatment modality.
+Radiation oncologists may specialize by tumor site, but do not specialize by treatment modality.
 Also, it is safe to assume that by the start of our study period, 2008, all radiation therapy clinics had the capability to perform IMRT, even if they never used it in breast cancer patients.
-Based on conversations with radiation oncologists, we believe that nearly all clinics had the capability to delivery IMRT by 2008 if not earlier.
-Differences in use between freestanding and hospital-based clinics cannot be explained in terms of differences in convenience or availability.
+Differences in use between freestanding and hospital-based clinics are not attributable to differences in the convenience or availability of IMRT.